Faith Friday Obilor: Club Career

-Club

 PS Kemi

 In 2011, he came from Nigeria to join PS Kemi in Finnish 2nd league Ykkönen.

 RoPS

 He changed clubs after the first season as PS Kemi was relegated and continued to play in Ykkönen another year.

 Obilor joined RoPS and formed a defensive partnership with fellow Nigerian Nduka Alison, and RoPS secured a promotion to Veikkausliiga at the end of the 2012 season.

 FC Inter

 Obilar joined another Finnish club FC Inter on loan from RoPS.
 On 19 January 2016, Obilar back again joining FC Inter on a permanent transfer from RoPS.

 HJK

 On 29 November 2016, Obilor signed a two-year contract with HJK.

-PDRM
+PDRM FC

-On 29 March 2024, Obilor signed a permanent deals with Malaysia Super League side club PDRM.
+In March 2024, Obilor moved to Southeast Asia for the first time, signing with Malaysia Super League side PDRM FC.
+He made 22 appearances during the 2024–25 season, establishing himself as one of the league's top-rated defenders.

 Penang

-On 29 August 2025, Obilor joined Malaysia Super League club Penang on a permanent deal.
+On 27 August 2025, Obilor joined Penang on a free transfer.
+He made an immediate impact, scoring his first goal for the club in a 5–0 victory over Melaka FC in January 2026.
+He followed this with a match-winning header against Kuala Lumpur City F.C. on 14 January 2026.